Mohammedkaif21/Job-Board-App/README.md

 # Job-Board-App
 Mini Job Board App
 A full stack job board application built as Mini project of an internship to demonstrate proficiency.

 Objective
- Build a simple functional job board using React.js, Bootstrap in Frontend and Node.js with Express.jsfor ackend.
-The app allows users to post jobs, view job details, and applt for jobs.
+Build a simple functional job board using React.js, Bootstrap in Frontend and Node.js with Express.js for backend.The app allows users to post jobs, view job details, and apply for jobs.

 Tech Stack
-Frontend : React.js(functional components with jooks) and Bootstrap for Ui design
+Frontend : React.js(functional components with Hooks) and Bootstrap for Ui design

 Backend : Node.js + Express.js

 Database : JSON file(in-memory storage)

 Routing : React Router

 Features
 Home Page